kachingasilwimba/Deep-Learning/README.md

 # Deep_Learning
-This repository contains the deep learning codes using Pytorch and projects.
+This repository contains the deep learning class projects codes using Pytorch and projects.